parsehex/airbattle-hosting/README.md

     - Value options can be a list, or an object with min/max and/or default keys
   - Load the files to display in the docs
   - Use the files to populate a CLI tool to change config options

+## License

+Since this project is based on unlicensed code recreating or duplicating the original AIRMASH game, this project also has no license.